 In 2010 Morton struggled the first two months before being sent to AAA where he went 4-4 3.82 in 14 starts.
 Following his promotion to the big leagues, Morton struggled in his first start back, leaving him with a 10.03 ERA.
 He finished the year much better though as he lowered his season ERA in each of his last six starts, getting it down to 7.57 on the next to last day of the season.
 His 2011 season surprised many who had written him off as a potential starter.
 He finished with a 10-10 record, cut his ERA in half to 3.83 and he was able to pitch 171.2 innings, throwing two complete games including his second career shutout against the Cincinnati Reds on May 18th.
-Morton had off-season hip surgery to repair a torn labrum, which has six month recovery time, so he will likely miss the beginning of the 2012 season.
-In three seasons in Pittsburgh he has a 17-31 4.88 record in 64 starts.
+Morton had off-season hip surgery to repair a torn labrum, which has six month recovery time, so he missed the beginning of the 2012 season.

 Also born on this date in 1964 was big lefty reliever, Dave Otto, who pitched for the Pirates in 1993.
 He started his career with the Oakland A’s, briefly pitching each season from 1987-90, pitching just nine games total over those four seasons.
 He then got two extended looks with the Cleveland Indians, posting a 2-8 record in 1991 and improving to 5-9 the next year although he posted a 7.06 ERA in his 16 starts and two relief appearances.
 The Pirates drafted him from the Indians during the minor league draft portion of the winter meetings in December of 1992.
 Pittsburgh used him as a starter the first two months and he went 2-3 4.43 in eight starts.
 He was moved to the bullpen in June, where he lowered his ERA to 4.09 through late July but a very poor outing against the Phillies, followed by two subpar appearances spelled the end of his Pirates career.
 He was released in mid-August, finishing with a 3-4 5.03 record in 68 innings.
 He played one more season, for the Cubs, before retiring.